yo-han/HandleBar/README.md

 # HandleBar #
 HandleBar is my first Python project and still in progress.
 The current master may or not be stable at this moment, it differs with the day.
-Comments, ideas or suggestion are welcome any time.
+Comments, ideas or suggestions are welcome any time.

 ## Goal ##
 Converting videos to an iTunes format with the correct metadata, cover and subtitles.